-5.3.1 Procurement/production of instructional materials
+5.3.1 Procurement / Production of Instructional Materials

-Instructional materials should support the learning activities.
+The instructional materials should support the learning activities.
 Such items include instructor lesson plans, interactive courseware such as computer-based training (CBT) and training aids of all types including equipment, references, job aids and testing materials.
 The instructional materials should include the following, where necessary:

-1. Trainee manuals: These are reference handbooks to be used and often retained by the trainees.

-2. Instructor guides: These are instructional specifications for use by the instructor during training preparation and delivery.
+- 1. Trainee manuals: These are reference handbooks to be used and often retained by the trainees. - 2.
+Instructor guides: These are instructional specifications for use by the instructor during training preparation and delivery.
 They outline the specific training steps that must be provided to satisfy the training development plan.

-3. Handouts: These additional aids can supplement the trainee manuals in areas identified as difficult and/or particularly important.

-4. CBT or other media: These are to be used where they are a recommended solution based on the instructional analysis and the selection of the instructional strategy.

-5. Question banks and some sample tests : When used during the training, these should include guidance on where and when they should be used.
+EOs are linked to detailed steps and procedures in the trained manuals, user guides and any online documentation. - 3.
+Handouts: These additional aids can supplement the trainee manuals in areas identified as difficult and/or particularly important. - 4.
+CBT or other media: These are to be used where they are a recommended solution based on the instructional analysis and the selection of the instructional strategy. - 5.
+Question banks and some sample tests in a numbered sequence: When used during the training, these should include guidance on where and when they should be used.

-5.3.2 Assessment tests
+5.3.2 Assessment Tests